Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
-Okay Miss Celebrity, gotta make a reserve before her decadent outing here when she landed made her forget that I even existed.
+Okay Miss Celebrity, gotta make a reserve before her decadent outing here when she landed made her forget that I've ever existed.
+She only has two weeks here to reunite with every single friend from her childhood, compared to the two-month like the last time, I guess seeing Adele would be much more easier.
 \
 \
 ​